erapade/PowerBI-visuals/tools/usage.md

 ```

 Replace "My Visual Name" with the name of your visual.
 You can change this later by modifying the generated `pbiviz.json` file.
-This command will create a new folder in your current directory and generate a basic starter template for your visual.
+This command will create a new folder in your current directory and generate a basic 'sample template' for your visual.

-Once it finishes you also need to download all dependencies listed in the package.json file using this command from within the new directory
+Once it finishes you also need to download all dependencies listed in the package.json file using this command from within the newly created folder:

 ```bash
 npm install
 ```

-Note: The command above you also need to run if you download an already existing visual
+Note: This command should also be executed if you download and build an already existing visual.

 Then use your favorite editor to start working on your new visual.